CarolineLiong/Fact-vs-Opinion-Articles/README.md

 ```
 $ npm install progressbar.js
 ```
-or

-download the static/node_modules folder
+or download the static/node_modules folder

 ## Compile
 ```
 $ python LG_algorithm.py
 ```

-Page would be running on http://127.0.0.1:5000/
+After compiling, page would be running on http://127.0.0.1:5000/